Select Page

 KRISTINA MICU

-I am a Doctoral student in the Global Urban Studies Ph.D. program at Rutgers University-Newark.
+I am a Ph.D.
+Candidate in the Global Urban Studies Ph.D. program at Rutgers University-Newark.
 I earned an MA in International Affairs at New School University.
 I am an adjunct faculty member in the Department of Sociology and Urban Studies at Saint Peter’s University.

 RESEARCH INTERESTS